As 16-year deal comes to an end, Yinson sells FPSO operating off Nigeria

 Addax Petroleum’s OML 123 licence area is located offshore approximately 60 km south of the town of Calabar in the southeastern part of Nigeria, in the Gulf of Guinea.
 It covers an area of 90,700 acres – 367 km2 – in water depths ranging from 3 to 40 metres.

-The Malaysian player pointed out that the FPSO Adoon, which was constructed by Fred.
-Olsen Production for Addax, has provided “safe and reliable operations to the client with an average technical uptime above 99.9 per cent and no lost time injuries (LTIs) for the last 11 years.”
+The Malaysian player points out that the FPSO Adoon, which was constructed by Fred Olsen Production for Addax, has provided “safe and reliable operations to the client with an average technical uptime above 99.9 per cent and no lost time injuries (LTIs) for the last 11 years.”
 This FPSO has produced over 212 million barrels of oil and clocked more than 6 million offshore manhours over its contract tenure.

 Flemming Grønnegaard, Chief Executive Officer of Yinson Production, remarked: “It fills us with pride to know that FPSO Adoon has been able to contribute significantly to Nigeria’s energy landscape for the past 16 years, positively impacting the local economy and wellbeing of the community.